Nontosan/Exceed-17/README.md

 After that, You need to install **flask** to the python by type `python -m pip install flask` to your terminal.
 You can check if the library is installed correctly by type `python` to run the python shell, then type `import flask`.
 It should not show anything.

-Last, You need to install **pymongo** to the python by type `python -m pip install pymongo` to your terminal.
+You also need to install **flask_pymongo** to the python by type `python -m pip install Flask_PyMongo` to your terminal.
 You can check the installation by import the library to python as the same as **flask**.

+Last, You need to install **pyjwt** to the python by type `pyhthon -m pip install pyjwt` to your terminal.
+You should check that it is install propely too.

 ## How to run the project?